 Azmat Khan is an award-winning investigative reporter, a New York Times Magazine contributing writer and a Future of War Fellow at New America and Arizona State University.
 She is working on a book for Random House investigating the uncounted human costs of America's "precision" wars.

-She is also an adjunct professor at the CUNY Graduate School of Journalism's International Reporting program, a fellow at the Macdowell Colony and a member of the Overseas Press Club's board of governors.
-Khan received an MSt from Oxford University, which she attended as a Clarendon scholar, a B.A. from the University of Michigan and studied at the American University in Cairo.
+Khan received an MSt. from Oxford University, which she attended as a Clarendon Scholar, and a B.A. from the University of Michigan.
+She has also studied at the American University in Cairo, Egypt.